okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 `Ohai` is a system discovery tool.
 It's a command line tool that is required by `chef-client`.

-`ohai` gives back all the node system data in JSON
+`ohai` gives back all the node system data in JSON.